CharlesHolbrow/monode/README.md

   console.log('prefix changed to:', prefix);
 });

-// ready is similar to the monode.device event device.on('ready', function(device){
+// ready is similar to the monode "device" event device.on('ready', function(device){
   // assert(device.ready);
   console.log('device is ready:', device);